Plants vs. Zombies

-Plants vs. Zombies is a video game franchise developed by PopCap Games, a subsidiary of Electronic Arts (EA).
+Plants vs. Zombies is a video game franchise created by George Fan.
 The series follows the affiliates of David "Crazy Dave" Blazing as they use his plants to defend against a zombie invasion, led by Dr. Edgar George Zomboss.
-The first game, Plants vs. Zombies (2009), was developed and released by PopCap before its acquisition by EA.
-After PopCap Games's acquisition, EA expanded the game into a franchise with games on many different platforms.
+The first game, Plants vs. Zombies (2009), was developed by PopCap Seattle and released by PopCap Games before its acquisition by Electronic Arts (EA).
+After PopCap Games' acquisition, EA expanded the game into a franchise with games on many different platforms, including a comic book series written by Paul Tobin and published by Dark Horse Comics.

+The series has a variety of game genres.
+The original game and its sequels Plants vs. Zombies Adventures, Plants vs. Zombies 2, and Plants vs. Zombies 3 are tower defense games where the player has to use plants with different abilities to defend against a Zombie Invasion.
+Developed by PopCap Vancouver, the spin-off Plants vs. Zombies: Garden Warfare and its sequels are third-person shooters where the player can play as either the plants or zombies in multiplayer (and beginning in Plants vs Zombies: Garden Warfare 2, single player) matches.
+Plants vs. Zombies Heroes is a digital collectable card game with characters from previous installments.
+A remake of the original game, Plants vs. Zombies: Replanted, features upscaled graphics alongside new game-modes and features.

 History

 Main series

-On April 1, 2009, PopCap released a music video for the song "Zombies on Your Lawn" to promote Plants vs. Zombies.
+On April 1, 2009, PopCap released a music video for the song "Zombies on Your Lawn" by Laura Shigihara to promote Plants vs. Zombies, also included at the game's conclusion.
 A PopCap spokesperson, Garth Chouteau, revealed in an IGN interview that Plants vs. Zombies would be released soon on PC and Mac.
 On April 22, 2009, PopCap released an official game trailer of Plants vs. Zombies on YouTube.
 During the promotion of Plants vs. Zombies, PopCap released a demo version of the game that could be played for thirty minutes.
-Plants vs. Zombies was officially released on May 5, 2009, for PC and Mac.
-As of 2013, Plants Vs Zombies, refraining from a $2.99 gameplay, is now free to play on both IOS and Android devices.
-Critics on mobile devices give the game an average of 4.3-4.8 star rating.
+Plants vs. Zombies was officially released on May 5, 2009, for PC and Mac, by 2013 switching from a $2.99 gameplay cost to free-to-play on iOS and Android devices.
+Critics on mobile devices give the game an average of 4.3-4.8 star ratings.
+From 2011 to 2014, the first game was adapted and expanded to the Chinese market as Plants vs. Zombies Social Edition, Plants vs. Zombies: Great Wall Edition, and Plants vs. Zombies: Endless Edition.

 PopCap Games and its assets were bought by EA on July 12, 2011, for 750 million US dollars.
 Fifty employees were laid off in the Seattle studio of PopCap Games on August 21, 2012, to mark a switch of focus to mobile and social gaming.

 On August 20, 2012, PopCap announced that they were working on a sequel to Plants vs. Zombies.
 Its release date would be set at late spring of 2013.
 However, the game's status was in doubt shortly after the announcement when the company went through a period of layoffs.